-- (2) The Minister must give- - (a) the deduction from earnings order to the liable person's employer, and - (b) a copy of the order to the liable person. - (3) A deduction from earnings order may not require an amount to be deducted from the liable person's earnings before the end of the period of 22 days beginning with the day on which the order is given to the employer. - (4) An employer must comply with a deduction from earnings order.
+- (1) A deduction from earnings order must set out- - (a) the amounts to be deducted or a method for calculating those amounts, 15 - (b) the periods in relation to which those amounts are to be deducted (the "affected periods"), - (c) when amounts are to be deducted and paid to the Minister, and - (d) the penalties that may be imposed for a failure to comply (see section 54). - (2) The Minister must give - (a) the deduction from earnings order to the liable person's employer, and - (b) a copy of the order to the liable person. - (3) A deduction from earnings order may not require an amount to be deducted 25 from the liable person's earnings before the end of the period of 22 days beginning with the day on which the order is given to the employer. - (4) An employer must comply with a deduction from earnings order.

-40 Requirements before making a deduction from earnings order
+41 Requirements before making a deduction from earnings order

-- (1) Before making a deductions from earnings order in respect of a liable person, the Minister must give the liable person a notice inviting them to make representations about the proposed order. - (2) The notice must include - (a) the terms of the proposed order, - (b) a statement of the amount that is recoverable, and - (c) the means by which, and the period within which, representations may be made. - (3) The period must be at least 28 days beginning with the day after the day on which the notice is given. - (4) The Minister must- - (a) consider any representations received in accordance with the notice, and - (b) in light of those representations - (i) decide whether to make a deductions from earnings order in respect of the liable person, and - (ii) make any changes to the terms of the proposed order that the Minister considers appropriate. - (5) The Minister must give a copy of a notice under subsection (1) to the liable person's employer. - (6) If, following the giving of a notice under subsection (1), the Minister decides not to make the proposed deduction from earnings order, the Minister must, as soon as reasonably practicable- - (a) give the liable person a notice to that effect, and - (b) give a copy of the notice to the liable person's employer.
+- Before making a deductions from earnings order in respect of a liable person, the Minister must give the liable person a notice inviting them to make representations about the proposed order. - (2) The notice must include - (a) the terms of the proposed order, - (b) a statement of the amount that is recoverable, and - (c) the means by which, and the period within which, representations may be made.

+- (3) The period must be at least 28 days beginning with the day after the day on which the notice is given. - (4) The Minister must - (a) consider any representations received in accordance with the notice, and - (b) in light of those representations - (i) decide whether to make a deductions from earnings order in respect of the liable person, and - (ii) make any changes to the terms of the proposed order that the Minister considers appropriate. - (5) The Minister must give a copy of a notice under subsection (1) to the liable person's employer. - (6) If, following the giving of a notice under subsection (1), the Minister decides not to make the proposed deduction from earnings order, the Minister must, as soon as reasonably practicable - - (a) give the liable person a notice to that effect, and - (b) give a copy of the notice to the liable person's employer.

-41 Amount of deductions
+42 Amount of deductions